DavidMertz/RegEx_Puzzles/book.md

 ## Sensor Art

-A hypothical data format uses a character string to represent state transitions in a two-state system.
+A hypothetical data format uses a character string to represent state transitions in a two-state system.
 For example, this might be the status of some sort of electrical sensor.
 Each string represents a "signal" of some time duration.

 The signal can occupy the "high" state for any duration, and it can occupy the "low" state for any duration.
-Moreover, the transition between the two can either be "fast" or "slow", but it must stay in a state for at least one time interval after each transition.
+Moreover, the transition between the two can either be "fast" or "slow," but it must stay in a state for at least one time interval after each transition.

 The format has a mnemonic version that uses simple ASCII art to represent states and transitions.
-However, it also has a letter based version you may wish to play with instead, simply because some of the line drawing characters have special meanings in regex syntax.
+However, it also has a letter-based version you may wish to play with instead, simply because many of the line drawing characters have special meanings in regex syntax.
 Special characters can be escaped, but it makes the patterns harder to read.